Bonding vs Veneers: Which Is Right for Your Smile?

 Drawbacks to Consider:

 The options aren’t perfect and the choice between composite bonding vs veneers has its own pros and cons.
 It’s less long-lasting, lasts between 3 and 10 years.
-It is also susceptible to chipping or discolor as time passes.
+It is also susceptible to chipping or discoloration as time passes.
 It’s not ideal for big changes in the teeth or for heavily stained ones.
 Veneers, although more durable, cost more, between $800 and $2,500 per tooth.
 They require slicing down some enamel that is permanent.

 They also require multiple visits to the lab and laboratory work, which could take weeks.
-Deciding between veneers versus bonding is based on the budget you have, timeframe and the size of change you’d like to make.
+Deciding between veneers versus bonding is based on the budget you have, timeframe, and the size of change you’d like to make.
 Speaking with a dentist from Olive Tree Dental can clarify the most appropriate option for you.

 Which Is Best for Your Smile?